Booker scores 25, Suns overwhelm Jazz for 106-95 victory

 Bridges kept the Jazz at arm’s length with his outside shooting.
 He hit back-to-back 3-pointers to end Utah’s run and sank another two minutes later to boost Phoenix’s lead to 70-62.

 Phoenix scored on three straight possessions to end the quarter and kick-start a 16-2 run.
-Cameron Johnson made three baskets during the run, culminating in a jumper that put the Suns up 91-70 early in the fourth quarter.
+Johnson made three baskets during the run, culminating in a jumper that put the Suns up 91-70 early in the fourth quarter.

+“That’s where we hang our hat is on the defensive end,” Suns coach Monty Williams said.
+“We feel like we’re trending in the right direction.”

 Utah cut a 21-point, fourth-quarter deficit to 98-93 on Conley’s 3-pointer with 2:07 left.
 Mitchell and Conley combined to score on five straight possessions to get the Jazz back into the game, but Utah could draw no closer.